-Randy Africano is CEO of Aircraft Associates.
-His love of aviation began at age five with a ride in the back of a Piper Tripacer.
+Randy Africano is Principal of Aircraft Associates.
+His love of aviation began 63 years ago at age five with a ride in his uncle's 1955 Piper Tripacer.
 He began flying at 16 in a Cessna 150, earning his pilot's license a year later, and purchasing his first airplane at age 21.

-Mr. Africano has owned and operated more than 80 different general aviation aircraft in the single, multi-engine, turboprop, jet and experimental categories and has flight experience in most every popular GA aircraft.
+Mr. Africano has owned and operated 85 different general aviation aircraft in the single, multi-engine, turboprop, jet and experimental categories and has flight experience in most every popular GA aircraft.
 He has extensive knowledge of "ground up" aircraft restorations having been directly responsible for multiple fixed and rotary wing projects involving paint, interior, glass, avionics, engine and airframe modifications.

 Through his company, he has facilitated the sale and/or acquisition of literally hundreds of fixed and rotary wing aircraft for over the past 47 years, having a strong knowledge of both aircraft and their associated markets for the Beechcraft Bonanza & Baron, Piper Twin Comanche, Cessna 500/550 series Citations and the Mitsubishi MU2 jetprop.
 He may be reached at (309) 208-4581 or via email at firstname.lastname@example.org.